petria/hokan_ng_springboot-io/README.md

 = Hokan the Java IRC bot =

- == BOT COMPONENTS
+ == BOT MODULES

-   Bot is divided in three parts
+   Bot is divided in three modules

     - HokanIO
     - HokanEngine